Shopify/remote-dom/README.md

     </script>

     <script type="module">
-      // Just like the previous example, we will use a `RemoteMutationObserver` to
+      // In order to proxy function properties and methods between environments,
+      // we need a library that can serialize functions over `postMessage`.
+You can
+      // use any library you wish, but this example will use [`@quilted/threads`](https://github.com/lemonmade/quilt/tree/main/packages/threads),
+      // which is a small library that was designed to work well with Remote DOM.

-      // communicate the remote elements to the parent HTML page. import {RemoteMutationObserver} from '@remote-dom/core/elements';
+      import {RemoteMutationObserver} from '@remote-dom/core/elements';
+      import {createThreadFromInsideIframe} from '@quilted/threads';

       const root = document.querySelector('#root');

+      createThreadFromInsideIframe({
+        expose: {
+          connect(connection) {
-      const observer = new RemoteMutationObserver({
+            const observer = new RemoteMutationObserver(connection);
-        mutate(mutations) {
-          window.parent.postMessage(mutations, '*');
+            observer.observe(root);
           },
+        },
       });

-      observer.observer(root);
     </script>
   </body>
 </html>